(Disclosure: Some of the links below may be affiliate links)

 From a sustainability point of view, it is challenging to compare Selma vs Inyova since they use very different strategies.

-As mentioned before, Selma Finance is using ETFs that are following the SRI indexes from MSCI.
+As mentioned before, Selma Finance uses ETFs that follow the SRI indexes from MSCI.
 Socially Responsible Indexes (SRI) go one step further than ESG investing.
 So, it is considered more sustainable than merely following the ESG principles.

 One thing that is interesting with Inyova is that you can customize your portfolio.
 You can exclude some businesses from your portfolio.
 For instance, you can decide you do not want to invest in companies that do animal testing.